svenriebedell/DellApp-Download-Manager/README.md

 ## Description

 This tool is for downloading **Dell Tools** and generating a Software Repository which could be later used for software packaging or other installation processes.
-I have written this script to maintaining my Testlab´s for Workspace One and Microsoft Endpoint Manager.
+I have written this script to maintaining my Testlab´s for VMware Workspace One and Microsoft Endpoint Manager.
 My further ideas is to using API´s of Workspace One and Microsoft Endpoint Manager to upload these Applications directly to theses console´s.

 #### Download Supporting following Applications